By Bobby Ross Jr.

 Closer to home, April 19 marked the 30th anniversary of the Oklahoma City bombing.
 I interviewed Susan Walton, “the most severely injured” survivor, about her ongoing journey.
 In my Religion Unplugged column, I reflected on how covering the biggest story of my life changed me.
 When the OKC Thunder won the NBA championship in June, I delved into why the team’s first title meant so much to my adopted hometown.

 2025 marked the five-year anniversary of the COVID-19 pandemic.
-It seemed appropriate to tell for the first time the story of my brother-in-law’s miraculous — as our family sees it — survival.
+The timing seemed appropriate to tell for the first time the story of my brother-in-law’s miraculous — as our family sees it — survival.

 Devastating wildfires brought me to Southern California, and I got to witness the “faith-based FEMA” again in Stillwater, Oklahoma.
 I talked to parents who’ve lost children about grief and guilt after deadly flooding in the Texas Hill Country.